18th Street–Ivy City Line

-The Ivy City-Fort Totten Line, designated Route E2, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Fort Totten station of the Red, Green, and Yellow Lines of the Washington Metro and Ivy City (Okie & 16th Streets NE).
-The line runs every 20-30 minutes during weekdays, 30 minutes on Saturdays, and 60 minutes on Sundays.
-Trips take roughly 20 minutes to complete.
+The 18th Street–Ivy City Line, designated Route C71, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Fort Totten station of the Red and Green Lines of the Washington Metro and Washington Union Station.
+The line runs every 20–30 minutes during the weekdays and 30 minutes during the weekends.
+Trips take roughly 40 minutes to complete.

 Background

-Route E2 operates daily between Fort Totten station and Ivy City connecting passengers along South Dakota Avenue NE and 18th Street NE.
-Route E2 operates out of Bladensburg division at all times.
+Route C71 operates daily between Fort Totten station and Washington Union Station connecting passengers along South Dakota Avenue NE, 18th Street NE and K Street NE.
+Route C71 operates out of Bladensburg division at all times.

 E2 stops

 History

 Route E2, E3, E4, E5, and E8 all operated as part of the Military Road–Crosstown Line through the years starting from Friendship Heights station.
 Route E4 originally operated up to University City Apartments in Lewisdale, Maryland but was shorten to Riggs Park in the 1970s.
 Routes E2, E3, and E4 terminated at Friendship Heights while E5 and E8 were shorten to Friendship Heights in 1984.

 During the years, the E5 and E8 were discontinued and route E6 operated as part of the Chevy Chase Line.
 Prior to 2015, route E2 would operate between Friendship Heights station and Ivy City (Okie & 16th Streets NE), route E4 would operate between Friendship Heights and Riggs Park (Eastern Ave & Jamaica St NE) on weekdays only, and route E3 would operate on weekends only between Friendship Heights and Ivy City via Riggs Park as a combination to route E2 and E4.
 During the weekends as well, route E2 would operate between Friendship Heights and Fort Totten station only.

 Beginning on September 24, 2006, route E3 midday service was eliminated and replaced by full route E2 and route E4.
 Route E4 and the full route E2 now operated during all days during the weekdays while the E3 only operated during the weekends.
 Route E2 kept its short trips between Friendship Heights and Fort Totten which only operated during times when the E3 operated.